Peterborough (constituency): 2010–2024

 Following their review of parliamentary representation in Cambridgeshire which came into effect for the 2010 general election, the Boundary Commission for England made minor alterations to the existing constituencies to deal with population changes, primarily the transfer back of Thorney and Eye from North East Cambridgeshire.
 There were also marginal changes to take account of the redistribution of City of Peterborough wards.
 These changes increased the electorate from 64,893 to 70,640.
 On the enumeration date of 17 February 2000, the electoral quota for England was 69,934 voters per constituency.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):